 DECLARE @i float SET @i = 10

 Next, we are calculating the logarithmic value of @i base e (It means LOG(10, e)).
 We also assigned new name to the result as ‘LOG Result 1’ using SQL ALIAS Column.

 In the below statement, We used LOG function directly on the float values

 SELECT LOG(1) AS [LOG Result 2] SELECT LOG(96) AS [LOG Result 3] SELECT LOG(10.90 + 15.10 - 22.50 + 1.50) AS [LOG Result 4]

 In the next statement, We used the LOG Function with two arguments (float and base value).
 It means logarithmic value of 10 base 4.

 SELECT LOG(10, 4) AS [LOG Result 5]

 SQL LOG Function Example 2

-In this example, We are going to calculate the logarithmic value of all the records present in [StandardCost] and [Tax Amount] using LOG Function.
+In this example, We are going to calculate the logarithmic value of all the records present in the [StandardCost] and [Tax Amount] using LOG Function.

 SELECT [EnglishProductName] ,[Color] ,[StandardCost] ,LOG([StandardCost], 8) AS [Cost_Log result] ,[ListPrice] ,[DealerPrice] ,[SalesAmount] ,[TaxAmt] ,LOG([TaxAmt]) AS [Tax_Log result] FROM [SQL Tutorial].[dbo].[Prod Sales]